mlcommons/mlcube/docs/runners/ssh-runner.md

 SSH runner uses IP or name of a remote host (`host`) and ssh tool to login and execute shell commands on remote hosts.
 If passwordless login is not configured, SSH runner asks for password many times during configure and run phases.

-SSH runner depends on other runners to run MLCommons-Box cubes.
+SSH runner depends on other runners to run MLCube cubes.
 The `platform` field specifies what runner should be used on a remote host.
-This is a file name located in `{MLCOMMONS_BOX_ROOT}/platforms`.
+This is a file name located in `{MLCUBE_ROOT}/platforms`.

 In current implementation, SSH runner synchronizes only an mlcube workload between local and remote hosts.
 Runners are assumed to be either available on remote hosts or specified as package dependencies in python interpreter